naomit9/animal-santuary-db/README.md

 update all necessary tables?

 #### PROBLEM STATEMENT
 The problem in feature 1 is to track and manage the arrival and departure of animals at the animal sanctuary.
-The challenge is to design a database that handles updates when an animal joins or leaves the sanctuary and tracks the history of the animal’s past enclosures.
+The challenge is to design a database that handles updates, such as, status, arrival date and departure date, when an animal joins or leaves the sanctuary.
 The goal is to create a system that is both normalized and user-friendly.
 It is important to maintain the data consistently when animals arrive or depart without errors or duplications.

 #### ANIMAL TABLE
+**This table stores information about each animal at the sanctuary**
 * _Columns_:
     * `animal_id` (Primary Key)
     * `animal_name` (VARCHAR)